Spuriosity1/Spuriosity1.github.io/_posts/2022-06-20-ParisGlutenFree.md

 **IDA**

-"semi-gastronomic," trendy place.
-You can only order the Chef's menu, which seems to be excellent.
+A small, "semi-gastronomic," trendy place.
+You can only choose between two options - the Chef's menu (blind) and the Chef's favourites.
+Both are excellent - the house made pasta was replaced with gluten free spaghetti in a truffle and cream sauce, while other items can generally be modified to be made gluten free in a trivial way (e.g. leaving the cracker off the burrata course).
+All dishes are freshly made with care and attention to detail.
+Try to telephone ahead if you can to advise of your dietaries, and they will be able to accomodate you - they did a pretty good job with me, even without advance warning.
 [6]

 **La Scuderia del Mulino**